thiago95macedo/weth/addons/website_event/README.md

 ### Schedule, Promote, Sell, Organize

 Organize, promote and sell events online.
-Whether you organize meetings, conferences, trainings or webinars, Odoo gives you all the features you need to manage your events.
+Whether you organize meetings, conferences, trainings or webinars, WETH gives you all the features you need to manage your events.

 Create Awesome Event Pages
 --------------------------